Anonymoususer-ZJC/Anonymous_WLLM_E2E/README.md

 # An End-to-End Model for Logits Based Large Language Models Watermarking

-This is an anonymous repository for our paper An End-to-End Model for Logits Based Large Language Models Watermarking submitted on ICLR2025.
+This is an anonymous repository for our paper An End-to-End Model for Logits Based Large Language Models Watermarking submitted on ICLR 2025.
 During the paper review period, we would like to use this temporary anonymous repository for code release.

 ### Basic Setup